tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 I hope this article provide will be useful for you further projects.

-And thanks to all these corageous who read this article up to the end :)
+And thanks to all those corageous who read this article up to the end :)